Missing Values & Imputation

 <Note>

 Missing **targets** are different: `y_train` must be numeric and complete.
+Drop

-label, and it will steer every prediction.
+it will steer every prediction.

 </Note>